I love it.

 I can create a database in minutes.

-The scripting language is stupid, there is no search nor find / replace, the calculations don’t fully adhere to the functional paradigm, profiling is nearly impossible, the inner workings of the schema are a mistery.
+The scripting language is stupid, there is no search nor find / replace, the calculations don’t fully adhere to the functional paradigm, refactoring is a pain, profiling is nearly impossible, the inner workings of the schema are a mistery.

 The solutions are so easy to integrate.